accuracies160/CASA/README.md

 # CASA
-CASA - A Personal Finance App for Your Home
+CASA - A Personal Finance App to help manage all your expenses in one place